PecanProject/pecan/modules/data.remote/inst/ccmmf/documentation/sessions/03-fertilizer-irrigation.md

   IRR --> OUT
 ```

 This session = Session 3 box.
+Shared contract with Sessions 1-2: LandIQ
+`parcel_id` (and demo filter when used).

 ---